The Van (1977 film)

-The Van is a 1977 American low-budget teen comedy film directed by Sam Grossman and starring Stuart Getz, Deborah White, Danny DeVito, Harry Moses, Marcie Barkin, Bill Adler, Stephen Oliver, and Connie Lisa Marie.
+The Van is a 1977 American low-budget independent teen comedy film directed by Sam Grossman and starring Stuart Getz, Deborah White, Danny DeVito, Harry Moses, Marcie Barkin, Bill Adler, Stephen Oliver, and Connie Lisa Marie.

-Primarily released to drive-in theaters in 1977, the film was released at the height of the vansploitation genre.
+Primarily released to drive-in theaters in 1977, the film was released at the peak of the vansploitation genre.
 It was followed by the 1978 film Malibu Beach, in which Stephen Oliver reprised his role as bully Dugan Hicks.

 Plot

 The day he graduates high school, Bobby takes ownership of a tricked-out van that's like a bachelor pad on wheels.
 He's disappointed, however, to see that his best friend—who has better luck with the ladies—makes more use out of it than he does.
 He soon meets a shy girl and falls for her, but before he can win her heart, he has to win a drag race against a local bully.